How to use the clothing layer insulation calculator

 - Scope: this is a fast planning model for clothing insulation, not a full human thermoregulation simulation.

-Suppose you expect to be outside at −10 °C with moderate activity and estimate 100 W/m² heat flux.
+Say you will be outside at −10 °C during moderate activity and estimate 100 W/m² heat flux.

-Because 0.38 < 0.43, the calculator suggests that the system is a little light under those assumptions.
+Because 0.38 < 0.43, the calculator marks the system as short of insulation under those assumptions.

 Required clothing insulation by ambient temperature at 100 watts per square meter